bacalhau-project/bacalhau/docs/examples/model-inference/Openai-Whisper/index.md

     Hello!

-After that we will write a DOCKERFILE to containernize this script and then run it on bacalhau

 # Building and Running on docker

-In this step you will create a  `Dockerfile` to create your Docker deployment.
-The `Dockerfile` is a text document that contains the commands used to assemble the image.
+In this step we will create a `Dockerfile` to create your Docker deployment.

-First, create the `Dockerfile`.

 Next, add your desired configuration to the `Dockerfile`.
 These commands specify how the image will be built, and what extra requirements will be included.

- Dockerfile

 ```